Eclectic psychotherapy: Technical

 Technical eclectic psychotherapy focuses only on using multiple techniques and ignores the theoretical background of those techniques.
 In this form of eclectic therapy, the therapist uses a variety of techniques based on what is expected to help the patient.
 Theory is not considered an important factor in this approach, as only the techniques used matter.
 Depending on the techniques selected by the therapist, the methods of treatment may come from similar psychological schools of thought or completely opposite ones.
 One form of technical eclectic psychotherapy is multimodal therapy, developed by Arnold Lazarus starting in the 1960s.

 Comparison with integrative psychotherapy

 The terms integrative psychotherapy and eclectic psychotherapy are sometimes used interchangeably, but the two terms are not synonymous.
 The American Psychological Association lists the two types of therapies as unique and different types of psychotherapies.
 Both eclectic and integrative psychotherapy combine the use of multiple psychological theories.
 Integrative psychotherapy tends to place greater emphasis on the theories being combined, while eclectic therapy tends to be more outcome focused.
-An eclectic psychotherapist will use whatever theory will help his or her patient and an integrative psychotherapist will use one theory to complement another.
+An eclectic psychotherapist will use whatever theory will help their patient and an integrative psychotherapist will use one theory to complement another.